Testimonio

 And he made his grave with the wicked, and with the rich in his death; because he had done no violence, neither was any deceit in his mouth.

-In Matthew 27:36 KJV, they set up a sign that explained the charges against Jesus:
+In Matthew 27:36 KJV, the Roman soldiers set up a sign above Jesus that explained the charges against Him:

 And sitting down they watched him there;